Central hypoventilation syndrome: Etymology

 Its name is a reference to the story of Ondine and Hans, characters in Ondine, a 1938 play by Jean Giraudoux based on traditions tracing back through Undine (a novella of 1811) to earlier European folk tales.
 The water-spirit Ondine tells her future husband Hans, whom she had just met, that "I shall be the shoes of your feet ...
 I shall be the breath of your lungs".
-Ondine reluctantly makes a pact with her uncle the King of the Ondines that if Hans ever deceives her he will die.
+Ondine reluctantly makes a pact with her uncle the King of the Ondine's that if Hans ever deceives her he will die.
 After their honeymoon, Hans is reunited with his first love Princess Bertha.
 Ondine leaves Hans in an attempt to protect him, but she is recaptured by a fisherman and Hans is stricken by the King's curse.
 On meeting Ondine again, Hans tells her that "all the things my body once did by itself, it does now only by special order ...
 A single moment of inattention and I forget to breathe".
 Hans and Ondine kiss, after which he dies.

 Since being coined in 1962 the name has become controversial in medical literature, as later summaries frequently misunderstood the plot of Ondine and its connection to the diagnosis.
 Most frequently, Ondine was inaccurately blamed for cursing Hans, but other mistakes sometimes changed the nature of the curse itself.
 Such errors led to confusion in defining the medical condition.

 In popular culture

-In season 7 episode 20 of Chicago Med named End of the Day, Anything Can Happen, a mob boss daughter named Eva Corluka was diagnosed with a mild congenital form of this disease after exome genome testing post-appendectomy.
+In season 7, episode 20 of Chicago Med titled "End of the Day, Anything Can Happen", a mob boss's daughter named Eva Corluka is diagnosed with a mild congenital form of this disease after exome genome testing post-appendectomy.

-In the 1987 thriller film Black Widow the villainess uses carefully formulated drugs to induce respiratory failure in her wealthy older male victims, making the cause of their deaths to appear to be due to Ondine’s Curse.
+In the 1987 thriller film Black Widow, the villainess uses carefully formulated drugs to induce respiratory failure in her wealthy older male victims, making the cause of their deaths to appear to be due to Ondine’s curse.